Meromorphic vector bundles on the Fargues--Fontaine curve: Notation, terminology and generalities

 \subsection{Combs and product of points}

-The big advantage of working with the v-topology and the schematic v-topology is that plenty of questions can be reduced to studying valuation rings and their ultra-products.
+The big advantage of working with the v-topology and the scheme-theoretic v-topology is that plenty of questions can be reduced to studying valuation rings and their ultra-products.

-\begin{definition} \begin{enumerate} \item We say that an affine scheme $\calS=\Spec A$ is a \textit{comb} if for all $x\in \pi_0(\calS)$ the closed subscheme attached to $x$ is of the form $\Spec V_x$, where $V_x$ is a valuation ring with algebraically closed fraction field. \item We say that a comb is an \textit{extremally disconnected comb} if $\pi_0(\calS)$ is an extremally disconnected Hausdorff space. \item If $A=\prod_{i\in I}\!
-V_i$, where each $V_i$ is a valuation ring with algebraically closed fraction field, then we say that $\calS$ is a \textit{product comb}.
+\begin{definition} \begin{enumerate} \item We say that an affine scheme $\calS=\Spec A$ is a \textit{comb} if for all $x\in \pi_0(\calS)$ the closed subscheme attached to $x$ is of the form $\Spec V_x$, where $V_x$ is a valuation ring with algebraically closed fraction field. \item We say that a comb is an \textit{extremally disconnected comb} if it is w-contractible in the sense of \cite[Definition 2.4.1]{BS15}. \item If $A=\prod_{i\in I}\!
+V_i$, where each $V_i$ is a valuation ring with algebraically closed fraction field, then we say that $\calS$ is a \textit{product comb}. \item \cite[Definition 1.1]{MW23} We say that a perfectoid space $X \in \Perf$ is w-contractible if it is a w-strictly local perfectoid space and $\pi_0(X)$ is extremally disconnected. \end{enumerate} \end{definition}